 BPsych(Hons), Assoc.
 MAPS

 Jacqueline is a registered Psychologist who has experience working with Children, Adolescents and Adults in both public and private health settings.
 She is trained in Cognitive Behavioural Therapy and Advanced Interpersonal Therapy and takes a very practical approach to educating and teaching individuals to address concerns with anxiety, phobias, grief and loss, post-traumatic stress disorder, emotional regulation and social skills deficits.

 Jacqueline has experience in drug and alcohol use, couples counselling, self-harming, anger and mental health issues, stress and work related factors, such as time management, bullying, critical incidents and mediation.

 Jacqueline has a passion for assisting both young people and adults recognise the mechanics of their relationship/s, their physical and emotional responses and develop effective communication and resilience building skills.

 Tamra Sillick – Clinical Psychologist

 B. Psych (Hons), MClin.
 Psych, MAPS, MCCLP

 Tamra is a Clinical Psychologist and has worked as a mental health professional for a number of years in a variety of settings, including private psychological services, community-based family intervention support services, and as a school psychologist.
-She provides assessment/diagnostic services and evidenced-based therapeutic support for children, adolescents, and adults experiencing a wide range of mental health problems, including stress, anxiety (Generalised Anxiety Disorder, Obsessive Compulsive Disorder, Panic Disorder, Social Anxiety), depression, bi-polar, Post Traumatic Stress Disorder (PTSD) and Complex PTSD, Autism Spectrum Disorder (ASD), and family relationship issues.
+She provides assessment/diagnostic services and evidenced-based therapeutic support for late adolescents and adults experiencing a wide range of mental health problems, including stress, anxiety (Generalised Anxiety Disorder, Obsessive Compulsive Disorder, Panic Disorder, Social Anxiety), depression, bi-polar, Post Traumatic Stress Disorder (PTSD) and Complex PTSD, Autism Spectrum Disorder (ASD), and family relationship issues.

 Tamra uses a range of therapeutic techniques including Cognitive-Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Interpersonal Psychotherapy, and Mindfulness-based techniques.
 Tamra is also a registered Circle of Security (COS) Parent Educator and facilitates parent education groups.
 Tamra is dedicated to providing quality, evidence-based psychological services to help people create valued and meaningful lives.